Soles and Spokes Plan

 The process is continuous.
 The project, initially envisioned as a stand-alone plan, is an on-going process to improve regional mobility and livability by supporting improvements to the walking and cycling environment, with an emphasis on transit access and accessibility for people with disabilities, consistent with the GO TO 2040 Comprehensive Regional Plan.
 A work plan is developed for the process each year.

-The Soles and Spokes Blog provides technical information, news, funding opportunities, and event information concerning non-motorized transportation planning, focused on the Chicago Region.
-The blog is updated weekly.
+The Walking and Bicycling Updates provide technical information, news, funding opportunities, and event information concerning non-motorized transportation planning, focused on metropolitan Chicago region.

 Community Briefing Papers

 June, 2012.
 ADA Transition Plans for Your Community: Accessibility for People with Disabilities.

 Bikeway Information System, on the CMAP Data Sharing Hub.
 The Chicago Metropolitan Agency for Planning's Bikeway Inventory System (BIS) includes geographic-based datasets for bike facilities in the Chicago metropolitan area, including Cook, DuPage, Kane, Kendall, Lake, McHenry, and Will Counties in northeastern Illinois.
 The BIS has been designed as a geodatabase using ArcGIS.
 The geodatabase contains feature classes for each identified bikeway plan within the seven-county area.
 These plans have been developed and adopted by local governments, sub-regional Councils of Mayors (COGs), Counties, and, in conjunction with all the region's stakeholders, by the Chicago Metropolitan Agency for Planning (The Regional Greenways and Trails Plan).
 The datasets, functions, and processes described herein represent the current state of our data and of the GIS system we use to analyze, map – and more broadly – communicate and coordinate bike planning efforts throughout northeastern Illinois.